zocker-160/ifm/doc/usage.rst

 ``error: links between [name1] and [name2] have differing lengths``
-       You've defined more than one link or join between the given rooms, but given them different values for the :keyword:`length` attribute.
+       You've defined more than one link or join between the given rooms, but given them different values for the :samp:`length` attribute.
        This isn't allowed.

 ``error: more than one task needs to follow [task] immediately``
-       You've given two or more tasks an identical :keyword:`follow` tag.
+       You've given two or more tasks an identical :samp:`follow` tag.
        Only one task can "follow" a given task.

 ``error: [num] cyclic task dependencies``